사례 연구

 The speed with which Materialise produced 3D-printed parts at this scale was also an impressive feat.
 By optimizing the design and streamlining production processes, the team went from every order to delivery for 2,000 parts in three weeks, up to 20,000 parts.
 To exemplify this speed, traditional manufacturing requires orders of this size placed between six to twelve months in advance, especially in times such as these when supply chains are impacted by global raw material and production capacity shortages.
 Being located in Europe was also a significant advantage in this case.
 Materialise provided quicker lead times and more sustainable delivery as opposed to ordering from a manufacturer across the globe.

-Person holding metal 3D-printed part for the Pinarello bike
+Hand holding a metal 3D-printed part for the Pinarello bike

 “Thanks to Materialise and our attention to detail, we saved 35 grams just on the small seat post clamp,” says Maurizio.
 “To put that into perspective, that’s 8 more grams saved than the final weight reduction of the seat post itself.
 The details make the difference.
 And thanks to 3D printing, we can really prove that.